 F. Murray Abraham was born on October 24, 1939 in Pittsburgh, Pennsylvania and raised in El Paso, Texas.
 Primarily a stage actor, Abraham made his screen debut as an usher in the George C. Scott comedy "They Might Be Giants".
 By the mid-1970s, Murray had steady employment as an actor, doing commercials and voice-over work.
 He can be seen as one of the undercover police officers along with Al Pacino in Sidney Lumet's "Serpico", and in television roles including the villain in one third-season episode of "Kojak".
-He played a cabdriver in the theatrical version of "The Prisoner of Second Avenue", a mechanic in the theatrical version of "The Sunshine Boys", and a police officer in "All the President's Men".
+His film work of those years also included the roles of a cabdriver in "The Prisoner of Second Avenue", a mechanic in "The Sunshine Boys", and a police officer in "All the President's Men".

-Abraham won the Academy Award for Best Actor for his role as envious composer Antonio Salieri in "Amadeus", an award for which Tom Hulce, playing Mozart in that movie, had also been nominated.
-He also won a Golden Globe, among other awards, and his role in the film, directed by Milos Forman, is still his most iconic.
+In 1985 he was honored with as Academy Award for Best Performance by an Actor in a Leading Role for the acclaimed role of envious composer Antonio Salieri in "Amadeus", an award for which Tom Hulce, playing Mozart in that movie, had also been nominated.
+He was also honored with a Golden Globe for Best Performance by an Actor in a Motion Picture - Drama, among other awards, and his role in the film, is still considered to be his most iconic as the film's director Milos Forman inspired the work of the role with Abraham's wide range of qualities as a great stage and film actor.

 Name: F. Murray Abraham